 - from customers if they provide your details in relation to an order or a wish list: if you are providing another person’s details, please ensure you have that person’s explicit consent to do so

-- from automated technologies such as cookies and tags when you use our website – for more information, please see our cookies notice to find out more
+- from automated technologies such as cookies and tags when you use our website – for more information, please see Section 4 and our White Stuff COOKIES NOTICE

 4. How do we use your personal data?